Primary hyperoxaluria: Treatment

 Increased water intake and alkalinization of urine is advised to prevent oxalate precipitation in urinary tract.
 In addition, Vitamin B6 (pyridoxine) is used to treat PH1 because alanine glyoxylate transaminase requires pyridoxine as cofactor.
 In approximately one third of patients with PH1, pyridoxine treatment decreases oxalate excretion and prevent kidney stone formation.
 Conversely, a restriction in oxalate intake is of limited use as the main source of oxalate is endogenous in primary hyperoxaluria.

+A targeted release lanthanum carbonate has shown promising results in adult patients with primary hyperoxaluria, and could potentially serve as a cheaper and globally accessible alternative to gene therapies depending on further research (e.g. randomized controlled trials with larger cohorts).